ChidiChris/Guestbook-CRUD-Application/README.md

 submission_time (DATETIME, default = CURRENT_TIMESTAMP)

 ⚙️ How the Application Works
-1. READ Operation
+1️⃣ READ Operation

 Establishes a secure MySQLi connection

-Fetches all entries with:
+Fetches all entries:

 SELECT * FROM entries ORDER BY submission_time DESC;